HOPE Scholarship Fast Facts

 Click for HOPE Scholarship Evaluation Application.
 Fill out at the beginning of the term you begin the Associate of Applied Science and send to the Registrar’s Office.

 Did you know?

-- Students who have not received HOPE Scholarship payment prior to July 1, 2011 and graduated from high school (or received their GED) more than seven years ago will not be eligible to receive HOPE Scholarship.
-(HOPE Grant recipients changing to a degree level program must meet the above criteria or 7-year rule in order to receive HOPE Scholarship). (p.
-33 section 105.12) Request for an Extension to the Seven-Year Expiration of Eligibility Date Due to Active Duty Military Service.
+- Students who have not received HOPE Scholarship payment prior to summer term 2011 and graduated from high school (or received successful GED test scores) more than seven years ago will not be eligible to receive HOPE Scholarship.
+(HOPE Grant recipients changing to a degree level program must meet the above criteria or 7-year rule in order to apply for HOPE Scholarship). (p.
+23 section 105.17) 2015-2016 HOPE Regulations Public.

 - Students are allowed a lifetime max of 190 quarter or 127 semester hours and then they are no longer eligible for HOPE Scholarship. (p.
-7 and p.
-33 section 105.10) HOPE Regulations.
+20 and p.
+21 section 105.13) 2015-2016 HOPE Regulations Public.

 - Students are limited to a lifetime max of 190 quarter or 127 semester hours and are no longer eligible for HOPE Scholarship once their total number of Paid-Hours has accumulated from any combination of the HOPE Scholarship Program, Zell Miller Programs, HOPE Grant Program, plus Accel Program (attempted through FY 2011). (p.
 23 and section 105.15) 2015-2016 HOPE Regulations Public.